-- Time Column: In order to display the film strip correctly, a video time in the data must be present, which is used for synching the video to the displayed data.
+Time Column: In order to display the film strip correctly, a video time in the data must be present, which is used for synching the video to the displayed data.
 Select this column here.
 If the time unit for the Video time is not set, it is assumed to be given in seconds.
-If you have problems displaying your video, set the time unit for the video time column in the properties section of the data node where the data originates. - Video Time Factor: A factor that can be used to adapt the video time before it is used.
+If you have problems displaying your video, set the time unit for the video time column in the properties section of the data node where the data originates.

+Offset By First Row: If selected, the video time from the video time column is offset by the value in the first row of the video time column.
+This is useful when your data only provides time columns that do not start at 0, because they measure time starting from a fixed data, e.g. Unix timestamps.
+As the video itself starts at time point 0, this option will make sure that the first row is considered 0 time for the video and all subsequent rows are adjusted accordingly.
+Note that Video Time Factor and Video Time Offsets are applied after this offset.

+If the film strip displays a subset of a data set (e.g. a marking), the offset will be read from first row of the underlying base data.
+Thus, is it ensured that the offset that is effected by this option stays constant, even if the marking changes.

+Note that this option does not scan for the first non-NaN value, if the value in the first row is NaN.
+Normally, NaN values at the start of a time column appear when a video time has been recorded and the start of the video is offset from the start of the other data.
+In these cases of a recorded video time, the time should start at 0 and this option is not necessary.
+In cases where a system time starting at a non-0 value has been recorded, no NaN values should exist at the start of the data.
+If you should happen to have data with leading NaN, but non-0 start values, please use the Time Offsets to manually adjust the offsets.

+Video Time Factor: A factor that can be used to adapt the video time before it is used.
 Normally, there should be no need to set this value to anything other than 1, if the time unit is set correctly for the video time.
-It can be used to adjust the video time, if you only have a time column that does not properly sync to the video time. - Video Time Offset: This value can be used to offset the start of the video regarding the start of the data.
+It can be used to adjust the video time, if you only have a time column that does not properly sync to the video time.

+Video Time Offsets: This value can be used to offset the start of the video regarding the start of the data.
 This value is assumed to be in the same time unit as the Time Column.
-If the unit of the Time Column is unknown, or if the Time Column is a TimeStamp or DateTime value, the Offset is assumed to be given in seconds. - Media Selection: Determines, how the video, that is being displayed, is selected.
-There are two different options: - Project: The video is selected according to the stimulus association you can set in the Project Manager. - Manual: You can select the video via the Manual Media Association.
+If the unit of the Time Column is unknown, or if the Time Column is a TimeStamp or DateTime value, the Offset is assumed to be given in seconds.

+Media Selection: Determines, how the video, that is being displayed, is selected.
+There are two different options:

+Project: The video is selected according to the stimulus association you can set in the Project Manager.

+Manual: You can select the video via the Manual Media Association.

-Note that regardless of the setting, all media need to be have been added in the Project Manager, even if they are used via the "Column" or "Manual" option and thus no association is set in the Project Manager.
+Note that regardless of the setting, all media need to be have been added in the Project Manager, even if they are used via the "Manual" option and thus no association is set in the Project Manager.